Online Rack Placement in Large-Scale Data Centers: Online Sampling Optimization and Deployment: Empirical Assessment and Impact

 \paragraph{Treatment variable:} adoption rate, a continuous variable between 0 and 1 defined as the ratio of the number of demands placed per the algorithm’s recommendations over the number of demands placed during the deployment period.
 A higher adoption rate indicates a higher reliance on our solution by data center managers.

 \paragraph{Outcome variable:} increase in power stranding over the deployment period.
-Since our solution only impacts new rack placements, we measure the increase in power stranding by isolating month-over-month gains.
+New rack placements represent the main changes in data center configurations, leading to an increase in power stranding.
+Still, occasional rack decommissioning and minor events outside the scope of our problem can lead to episodic decreases in power stranding (Section~\ref{sec:model}).
+Since our algorithmic solution only impacts new rack placements, we define an aggregate metric of increase in power stranding by isolating month-over-month gains.
 With $\widetilde{y}_{it}$ denoting the power stranding in data center $i$ at the end of month $t$, obtained from our data, we define the outcome variable in data center $i$ as $y_i=\sum_{t=1}^T(\widetilde{y}_{it}-\widetilde{y}_{i,t-1})^+$.

 \paragraph{Control variables:} We define seven control variables to capture characteristics of data centers: \begin{enumerate} \item IT capacity: available power capacity within data center $i$, denoted by $x^C_i$ and measured in kW.
-We use a scaled version of this variable for confidentiality purposes, i.e., $x^C_i/\max_\ell x^C_\ell$ \item Demand: demand for new racks during the deployment period, measured in percentage of power capacity.
-As for power stranding, we aggregate utilization data to isolate the month-over-month increases in utilization.
-Specifically, let $\widetilde{x}^U_{it}$ denote rack utilization, in kW, in data center $i$ at the end of month $t$; we define the demand variable $x^D_i$ as $x^D_i=\frac{1}{x^C_i}\sum_{t=1}^T(\widetilde{x}^U_{it}-\widetilde{x}^U_{i,t-1})^+$. \item Initial utilization: relative occupancy of data center $i$ at the start of the deployment period, denoted by $x^0_i$ and measured as the percentage of power utilization.
+We use a scaled version of this variable for confidentiality purposes, i.e., $x^C_i/\max_\ell x^C_\ell$. \item Demand: demand for new racks during the deployment period, in percentage of power capacity.
+As for power stranding, we aggregate utilization data to isolate the month-over-month increases, and disregard episodic reductions caused by out-of-scope events.
+Let $\widetilde{x}^U_{it}$ denote rack utilization, in kW, in data center $i$ at the end of month $t$; we define the demand variable $x^D_i$ as $x^D_i=\frac{1}{x^C_i}\sum_{t=1}^T(\widetilde{x}^U_{it}-\widetilde{x}^U_{i,t-1})^+$. \item Initial utilization: relative occupancy of data center $i$ at the start of the deployment period, denoted by $x^0_i$ and measured as the percentage of power utilization.
 It is given by $x^0_i=\widetilde{x}^U_{i0}/x^C_i$.
 This variable differentiates younger and more empty data centers from older and fuller ones. \item Initial power stranding: power stranding at the start of the deployment period in data center $i$, denoted by $x^S_i$.
 This variable captures the historical performance of the data center. \item Rooms: number of rooms within data center $i$, denoted by $x^R_i$. \item ``Flex'': binary variable $x^F_i$ indicating whether data center $i$ has the \emph{Flex} architecture. \item Location-US: binary variable $x^{US}_i$ indicating whether data center $i$ is in the United States. \end{enumerate}